Murder charges dropped in 'Serial' podcast case

 Washington (AFP) – Prosecutors in the US city of Baltimore dropped charges on Tuesday against a man who served over two decades in prison for his ex-girlfriend's murder -- a case that drew worldwide attention thanks to the hit podcast "Serial."

-The public defender's office said the state's attorney's office had dropped murder charges facing Adnan Syed, 41, who had been serving a life sentence since 2000 for the 1999 murder of Hae Min Lee.
+The Maryland public defender's office said the state's attorney had dropped murder charges facing Adnan Syed, 41, who had been serving a life sentence since 2000 for the 1999 murder of Hae Min Lee.

 "We can confirm that the charges were dropped," Tammy Jarnagin of the public defender's office said in an email to AFP.

-Baltimore City Circuit Court Judge Melissa Phinn tossed out Syed's conviction last month at the request of the Baltimore City state's attorney, Marilyn Mosby.
+Baltimore City Circuit Court Judge Melissa Phinn tossed out Syed's conviction last month at the request of the Baltimore City state's attorney, Marilyn Mosby, and ordered his immediate release.

-Mosby, in a surprise move, asked the court to vacate Syed's conviction while a further investigation is carried out.
+Mosby had asked the court to vacate Syed's conviction while a further investigation into Lee's murder was carried out.

-"The state has lost confidence in the integrity of his conviction," assistant state's attorney Becky Feldman told the judge.
+"The state has lost confidence in the integrity of his conviction," assistant state's attorney Becky Feldman said.
+"We need to make sure we hold the correct person accountable."

+Feldman told the judge the decision was prompted by the discovery of new information regarding two alternative suspects and the unreliability of cell phone data used to convict Syed.

+The state had also been awaiting the results of new DNA tests on Lee's clothing before deciding whether to drop all charges or organize a new trial.

 Lee's body was found buried in February 1999 in a shallow grave in the woods of Baltimore, Maryland.
 The 18-year-old had been strangled.